Sage, à la neige

 ---- inspirational (or otherwise useful) sites for writers/bloggers ----

 ---- still more blogs ----

 Except, of course, for the usual legalistic mumbo-jumbo and commercial flim-flam:

 Occasionally, URLs we provide may link to commercial sites (that is, they’ll cost you money to take full advantage of them).
 We do not receive any compensation for listing them here, and provide them without any form of recommendation—other than the fact that they looked interesting to us.

 Your privacy is important to us.
 We will not give, sell or share your e-mail address with anyone, for any purpose—ever.
 Nonetheless, we will expose you to the following irredeemably brazen plugs:

 It’s easy.
-Whenever you want to shop on Amazon (think last-minute holiday shopping), click on any of the book links below, then whatever you buy there will earn a commission for this newsletter (it doesn’t even have to be one of our books).
+Whenever you plan to go shopping on Amazon, click on any of the book links below, then whatever you buy there will earn a commission for this newsletter without adding to your cost (it doesn’t even have to be one of our books).

 The Resource Guide for Food Writers

 (these newsletters merely update the contents of the book; what doesn’t appear here is already in the book)

 The Business of Food: Encyclopedia of the Food And Drink Industries